The Odeon of Herodes Atticus, an ancient Roman theatre on the Acropolis in Athens.

 If you have more time in Athens

-There are several wonderful sites in Athens which we haven’t covered yet in this itinerary.
+There are several wonderful sites in Athens that we haven’t covered yet in this itinerary.

-Here’s a couple of the highlights we’ve missed, which you may want to squeeze into your trip, particularly if you have another day in the city.
+Here are a few of the highlights we’ve missed, which you may want to squeeze into your trip, particularly if you have another day in the city.

 • The Central Market of Athens is a wonderful place to spend some time if you enjoy food.
 It’s a covered market with a huge range of options and can be overwhelming if it’s your first time visiting.
 Many food tours in Athens involve a visit to the market and some of the great surrounding eateries.